Ahh, nothing quite a long road trip. One lasting several days, weeks, or possibly even months! These 37 best road trip tips cover -

 - Just generally unwinding

-The longer the road trip, the more free time you’re going to need.
+The longer the road trip, the more free time you'll need.
 Avoid creating a tight schedule of sightseeing for every day.
-You won’t be able to accomplish that and will end up exhausted for trying.
+You won't be able to accomplish that and will end up exhausted from trying.

 7. Take weekends and holidays into account

-I mentioned these in brief when talking about booking accommodation in advance.
-There’s more to holidays than that, of course.
+I mentioned these briefly when talking about booking accommodation in advance.
+There's more to holidays than that, of course.

-Holidays mean attractions are going to be busy and roads will be congested.
+Holidays mean attractions will be busy, and roads will be congested.

-If you’re going through Monterey on Memorial Day, expect the aquarium to be very crowded.
-And if you’re driving out of Denver on the beginning of Labour Day weekend, know that you’ll get stuck in traffic on the i-70.
-Two very real examples from our own road trips.
+If you're going through Monterey on Memorial Day, expect the aquarium to be very crowded.
+And if you're driving out of Denver at the beginning of Labour Day weekend, know that you'll get stuck in traffic on the i-70—two authentic examples from our road trips.

-Even better, stay put in a small town and enjoy local celebrations.
-Like we did on this 4th of July, in Jackson, WY –
+Even better, stay put in one town and enjoy local celebrations.
+Like we did on this 4th of July, in Jackson, WY -

 8. Don't be fooled by Google Maps time estimates

-I’ve helped many people plan their road trips so I see this happening a lot.
+I've helped many people plan their road trips, so I often see this happening.

-You really want to get from Los Angeles to Page, AZ on the same day, so you can rent a boat on Lake Powell the very next morning.
+You want to get from Los Angeles to Page, AZ, on the same day so you can rent a boat on Lake Powell the next morning.

-Just don’t think it’s going to take you 8 hours and 23 minutes – which is what Google Maps says it is.
-Don’t assume that you can spend 2 hours sightseeing in the Grand Canyon on the way, and maybe stopping in Seligman along Route 66 for ice cream because you only have eight and a half hours of driving time.
+Just don't think it will take you 8 hours and 23 minutes - which is what Google Maps says it is.
+Don't assume you can spend 2 hours sightseeing in the Grand Canyon on the way and maybe stopping in Seligman along Route 66 for ice cream because you only have eight and a half hours of driving time.

-Realistically, you’ll be lucky if it’s going to take you only nine and a half hours to cover the distance.
+Realistically, you'll be lucky if it will take only nine and a half hours to cover the distance.

 Why?
-Because you can’t really drive for eight hours straight.
-You need to stop for gas, bathroom breaks, food etc. That adds at least another hour.
+Because you can't drive for eight hours straight.
+You need to stop for gas, bathroom breaks, food, etc. That adds at least another hour.

 And then there are those notorious LA traffic jams.
-That estimate that Google Maps gives you does not take into account your exact starting location in LA or traffic issues leaving the city.
+That estimate that Google Maps gives you does not consider your starting location in LA or traffic issues leaving the city.

 In real life?
-Last time we were in LA and headed east towards Arizona, it took us three hours just to get out of the LA afternoon rush hour gridlock.
+The last time we were in LA and headed east towards Arizona, it took us three hours to get out of the LA afternoon rush hour gridlock.